baijum/zcadoc/README.txt

 Guidelines
 ----------

-Use double back-ticks (``) for:
+ - Use double back-ticks (``) for:

    - commands

    - directories

    - packages

    - modules

    - classes

    - functions

-Use single back-tick (`) when you want to high-light some text.
+ - Use single back-tick (`) when you want to high-light some text.

+ - Use two spaces after every sentence

 Regards,
 Baiju M